The best games for family game night, sibling play, solo quiet time and toddlers

 Kids loved the added element of the marble and how they needed continual trial and error in order to figure out the positioning of the towers.
 Brilliant for developing problem solving and planning skills!

 And finally, we’d be steering you wrong if we didn’t mention ThinkFun’s insanely popular Rush Hour game, where the goal is to slide an Ice Cream Truck past blocking vehicles to the exit.
 With 40 challenge cards from beginner to expert, this one is not only great for teaching problem-solving skills, but held our kids’ attention for a good 30-40 minutes.
-It also comes in a Junior version and has a variety of different variations including Safari Rush Hour, perfect for those that prefer animals over vehicles.
+It also comes in a Junior version which is perfect for kids 5-8.

 SmartGames now has 8 different games in their IQ series, but we found IQ Twist to be the best fit for kids in the 5-8 age range.
 Simply set up the game board according to your chosen puzzle (there are over 100 in all) with colored pegs.
 Then add your puzzle pieces so that they all fit neatly on the board, making sure that they match the color of any pegs they go over.